TooManyBees/texty-fun-time/README.md

 # Texty Fun Time 😙

 Do you like words?
 No, scratch that.
 Not words, letters.
 Do you like letters, (characters, graphemes, _motherfucking sigils_, et goddamn cetera) but wish they weren't so unfairly constrained into words?
-Those fucking oppressive prison cells of grammar, that's what I think of words.
+Those oppressive prison cells of grammar, that's what I think of words.
 Who needs em!
 Not me.
+Haven't used one in years, and good riddence!

 So why bother making word art.
 Boring 1997 Microsoft Word plugin word art.
-Lame "256-color, curved across the arc of a circle, then shat upon by a dithered drop shadow" word art.
+Dumb "256-color, curved across the arc of a circle, then shat upon by a dithered drop shadow" word art.
 When you could make a text mosaic.

-(Obv I spent most of my youth playing with MS Word word art, because who wouldn't have given the opportunity.)
+(Obv I spent most of my youth playing with MS Word word art, because hot dang that was the coolest.)

 # HOW DOES?